e-mission/e-mission-docs/docs/e-mission-phone/guidelines_to_support_i18n.md

 >**WARNING**: Do not forget to add `$translate` to your controller or service.

-If you want to retrieve the language used by the user, you can use :
+If you want to retrieve the language used by the user, you can use:

 ```js
 $translate.use();
 ```

-To translate a string directly in the Javascript, you can use :
+To translate a string directly in the Javascript, you can use:

 ```js
 $translate.instant('key of the string');